Sub-nm2 ferroelectric domains via charged 180 degree walls in ZrO2: Supporting Information

-An overview of the imaging setup is shown in Extended data fig.4a, through which nano to atomic-scale images reveal the in-plane grain morphology and precise locations of Zr and O atoms in the ZrO\textsubscript{2} thin film.
+An overview of the imaging setup is shown in Figure S4a, through which nano to atomic-scale images reveal the in-plane grain morphology and precise locations of Zr and O atoms in the ZrO\textsubscript{2} thin film.
 It shows a low magnification STEM image of the film capturing multiple discernible grains, each extending from a few to a hundred nanometers with varying phases and orientations.
-Extended data fig.4b shows a HAADF image revealing the positions of Zr atoms while the dipole directions can be obtained from the ABF image (Extended data fig.4c), which resolves both Zr and O atomic columns.
+Figure S4b shows a HAADF image revealing the positions of Zr atoms while the dipole directions can be obtained from the ABF image (Figure S4c), which resolves both Zr and O atomic columns.